 Coronavirus: our frequently asked questions

-We have put together some frequently asked questions to help explain how we are responding to the outbreak which we will update regularly.
+We have put together some frequently asked questions to help explain how we are continuing to adapt in response to the pandemic.
 If you have any questions for us, please email them to email@example.com

 Coronavirus: frequently asked questions

 1. What should I do to avoid catching coronavirus?

 We recommend that you continue to follow official medical and health advice provided by the government.
 You can find out more at https://www.nhs.uk/conditions/coronavirus-covid-19/ and https://www.gov.uk/government/topical-events/coronavirus-covid-19-uk-government-response.
 We also suggest that you keep an eye on responsible news sources, such as the BBC, to stay up-to-date on developments with the outbreak.